exoplatform/exo-documentation/docs/Upgrade.rst

 Here are good ways you can follow during and after upgrading:

 -  Monitor the server console/log file to be aware of the upgrade status or any issues during the upgrade.
-By default, PRODUCT records all information in ``$PLATFORM_TOMCAT_HOME/logs/platform.log`` (in Tomcat), ``$PLATFORM_JBOSS_HOME/standalone/log/server.log`` (in JBoss).
+By default, eXo Platform records all information in ``$PLATFORM_TOMCAT_HOME/logs/platform.log`` (in Tomcat), ``$PLATFORM_JBOSS_HOME/standalone/log/server.log`` (in JBoss).